Rigidity of Julia sets for Henon type maps: Automorphisms of compact K ahler surfaces

-Let $T$ be a Nevanlinna current associated to $\phi$.
+Let $T$ be a Nevanlinna current associated with $\phi$.
 Recall that $T$ is positive $\ddc$-closed of mass $1$.
 We deduce from the above identities and properties of intersection number introduced in Section \ref{section_Kahler} that $\langle T_+,T\rangle=0$ and hence $\{T\}\smallsmile c_+=0$.

 A version of McQuillan's theorem \cite{BS,MQ} says that $\{T\}$ is nef, i.e. is in $\overline\Kc$.
 Therefore, we have $\{T\}^2\geq 0$.
 Corollary \ref{cor_HR} implies that $\{T\}$ is proportional to $c_+$.
 Since $\|T\|=1$, by Theorem \ref{th_Green_rigid}, we necessarily have $T=T_+$.
-The proof is the same for the case of Ahlfors currents and also for Nevanlinna currents associated to Riemann surfaces which are not necessarily equal to $\C$. \endproof
+The proof is the same for Nevanlinna currents associated with Riemann surfaces which are not necessarily equal to $\C$. \endproof

-As in Corollary \ref{cor_Fatou_Henon}, we deduce from the last result that if a Fatou component of $f$ is not hyperbolically embedded in $X$ then its boundary contains the support of $T_+$.
+As in Corollary \ref{cor_Fatou_Henon}, we deduce from the last result that if a Fatou component $U$ of $f$ is not hyperbolically embedded in $X$ then its boundary contains the support of $T_+$.
+Indeed, in this case, there is a sequence of holomorphic discs $\phi_n:D(0,n)\to U$ converging to a non-constant map $\phi:\C\to \overline U$.
+Since $\phi_n^*(T)=0$, we also have $\phi^*(T)=0$.
 This is the case for basins of attracting points, see \cite{MM} for examples and \cite{Moncet} for a related result.
 The following proposition characterizes curves for which Corollary \ref{cor_C_T} applies.

 \begin{proposition} Let $\phi:\Sigma\to X$ be a holomorphic map on a Riemann surface $\Sigma$.
 Then $\phi^*(T_+)=0$ if and only if for any compact set $K\subset\Sigma$ the area of $f^n(\phi(K ))$ counted with multiplicity is equal to $O(n)$ as $n\to\infty$.
 In particular, we have $\phi^*(T_+)=0$ when the sequence $(f^n\circ\phi)_{n\geq 0}$ is locally equicontinuous on $\Sigma$. \end{proposition} \proof When the sequence $(f^n\circ\phi)_{n\geq 0}$ is locally equicontinuous on $\Sigma$, the area of $f^n(\phi(K ))$ is bounded independently of $n$.
 So the second assertion is a consequence of the first one.